-INTERNATIONAL JOURNAL OF INTELLIGENT SYSTEMS, VOL. 20, 693-718 (2005) © 2005 Wiley Periodicals, Inc. Published online in Wiley InterScience (www.interscience.wiley.com). • DOI 10.1002/int.20091 nevertheless, handle quantitative variables in an automatic manner by dynamically choosing the optimal discretization thresholds at each node.^{9-11} Some methods also attempt to reduce the number of categories of nominal attributes by partitioning them into a smaller number of classes.
-CART, for example, merges the categories into two new supermodalities at each new split.
-This has the advantage of avoiding uselessly increasing the number of nodes.
+All these methods were originally intended for categorical attributes and require therefore that quantitative variables be discretized.
+This discretization can be done at once before growing the tree.
+Most of the tree growing methods, nevertheless, handle quantitative variables in an automatic manner by dynamically choosing the optimal discretization thresholds at each node [26,?,?][].
+Some methods also attempt to reduce the number of categories of nominal attributes by partitioning them into a smaller number of classes.
+CART, for example, merges the categories into two new super-modalities at each new split.
+This has the advantage of avoiding to uselessly increase the number of nodes.
 Indeed, the higher the number of nodes, the greater are the chances that some of them will have too few cases to get reliable estimates of the response classes probabilities.